desmos-labs/contract-utils/utils/README.md

 After install node to install yarn just run `npm install --global yarn`, you can check that yarn is installed by running `yarn --version`.

+## How to use
+Create a copy of the `config.examples.ts` and name it `config.ts` and modify it according your needs.
+To execute the scrip then run `yarn utils:$SCRIP_NAME` from the root directory of this project.

 ## Scripts
 * `upload-contract`: Allow to upload a compiled CosmWASM contract to the chain.
 * `poap`: Utility script to interact with the poap contract available [here](https://github.com/desmos-labs/desmos-contracts/tree/master/contracts/poap).

-All this scripts can be called from the root directory of this project by running `yarn utils:$SCRIP_NAME`.